juliendargelos/rollup-plugin-html-minifier/readme.md

   // ...
   plugins: [
     htmlMinifier({
-      // These are the defaults values:
+      // These are the default values:

       // Glob pattern or array of glob patterns to include
       include: '*.html',